FisherRobison/VeritoneSalesEngineeringTools/README.md

 }
 ```

-### Run Real-Time Engine Job on External File (using Web Stream Adapter) and Add Results to Existing TDO
+### Run Real-Time (RT) Engine Job on External File (using Web Stream Adapter) and Add Results to Existing TDO
 ```
 # Note: "url" must be public; change only the second "engineId" value.
-mutation createJobOnCluster {
+mutation runRTEngineJob {
   createJob(input: {
     targetId: "88900861",
     tasks: [{